NCHRP 20-07/Task 408 [Active]

-As envisioned in this request, guidance should consider likely technology, workforce, and transportation policy developments within the next 5 to 15 years.
+As envisioned for this project, guidance should consider likely technology, workforce, and transportation policy developments within the next 5 to 15 years.
 The guidance should be helpful to agencies that employ TSMO professionals and to organizations that educate and train such professionals and support their career development.
 The guidance should be adaptable to suit the variety of employment regimes (for example, union, right-to-work, and at-will employment; public- and private-sectors) that exist across the nation.

 The research will entail (1) review of educational programs and exemplary current practices for recruitment and career development, (2) preparation of model TSMO position descriptions, (3) preparation of KSA or PTQ statements for model TSMO positions, and (4) development of a strategic management framework for recruiting and retaining TSMO staff.
 The product will be a guidebook for DOTs and other employers and workforce producers to assist with TSMO workforce education, training, recruitment, retention, and development.